Phosphodiesterase 3: Structure

 The M site is at the bottom of the hydrophobic binding pocket and contains two divalent metal binding sites.
 The metal ions that can bind to these sites are either zinc or magnesium.
-The zinc binding site has two histidine and two aspartic acid residues that are absolutely conserved among those PDE's studied to date.
+The zinc binding site has two histidine and two aspartic acid residues that are absolutely conserved among those PDEs studied to date.

 The N-terminal portions of PDEs are widely divergent and contain determinants that are associated with regulatory properties specific to different gene families.
 For PDE3, those determinants are the hydrophobic membrane association domains and cAMP-dependent protein kinase phosphorylation sites.

 Substrate affinity

-At first, the PDE3s were purified and described as enzymes that hydrolyse both cGMP and cAMP with Km values between 0.1 – 0.8 μM.
-However the Vmax for cAMP hydrolysis is 4 – 10 times higher than Vmax for cGMP hydrolysis.
+At first, the PDE3s were purified and described as enzymes that hydrolyse both cGMP and cAMP with Km values of 0.1–0.8 μM.
+However the Vmax for cAMP hydrolysis is 4–10 times higher than Vmax for cGMP hydrolysis.

 When different PDEs were first identified, two types of PDEs (PDE3 and PDE4) that exhibited high affinities for cAMP were isolated.
 PDE3 exhibited high affinity for both cGMP and cAMP, but PDE4 had high affinity for only cAMP.
 For that reason, the PDE3 was called the cGMP-inhibited PDE to distinguish it from PDE4.

 The 44-amino acid insertion in the catalytic domain of PDE3s is believed to be involved in PDE3's interaction with its substrate and inhibitors, but that remains to be established.

 The proposed molecular mechanism of cyclic nucleotide specificity of PDEs is the so-called glutamine switch mechanism.

 In the PDEs that have had their structure solved, there seems to be an invariant glutamine residue that stabilizes the binding of the purine ring in the active site (binding pocket).
 The g-amino group of the glutamine residue can alternatively adopt two different orientations: